Use this as a screening guide.

 De-icing salts and chemicals: can irritate paws and may be harmful if licked off.

-Antifreeze: toxic, prevent exposure and wipe paws and belly after walks.
+Antifreeze: toxic - prevent exposure and wipe paws and belly after walks.

 Frostbite risk: higher in wet or windy conditions and in dogs poorly adapted to cold.